Skip to main content

 birds eye view of house with sun facing roof slopes

 But we can tell you that an architectural shingle roof that would cost you around $15,000 would cost around $30,000 adding the new solar shingles before any incentives.
-And applying only the 26% Federal tax credit would mean that the GAF Timberline solar energy shingles roof would run you around $23,000.
-Not bad to produce your own energy, huh?
+Applying only the 26% Federal tax credit would mean that the GAF Timberline solar energy shingles roof would run you around $23,000.
+Not bad to produce your energy, huh?

 Nicole Corson